gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 \conc

-This list of terms is a strange, yet very good-sounding concept that you can use when you need to explain what’s happening or why something is failing.
+This list of terms is a strange, yet very good-sounding concept that you can use when you need to explain what is happening or why something is failing.

 * Load Balancing/Load Balancer
 * Stack Overflow